 Debt takes many forms and is present in most client financial situations.
 This tells us that finding the best way to address that debt in our planning is an important part of our task.
 As a first step, it is useful to understand that debt is a tool and so there really is not good or bad debt, just debt that may have a variety of impacts, both positive and negative, on our clients.Learn More

 While a great deal of attention may be given to setting client goals and cash flows in the initial planning process, we often find clients and advisors alike taking only a cursory look at those items when it comes time for a plan update.
-When the client’s goals and life have not really changed much over a few years, the plan may not be altered significantly beyond updating the account values and checking the results.
+When the advisor thinks the client’s goals and life have not really changed much over a few years, the plan may not be altered significantly beyond updating the account values and checking the results.
 If the plan remains in the comfort zone, everyone is satisfied and little remains to be done.
 If this describes your typical process, then both you and the client may be in for some surprises down the road.Learn More

 One of the five major levers in a client’s Wealthcare plan is the client’s asset allocation.
 When we put together a plan with its cash flows and the dates and amounts specific to each of the major and minor goals it is critical to not overlook the role asset allocation plays in the calculation of the plan results and determination of the reasonably expected confidence level for our clients.Learn More